Fig. 6.1: Pitstone post mill.

 Ivinghoe’ and to payments made to carpenters working on its

 structure.
-They further suggest that at the time it was an old mill.
+They further suggest it to be an old mill at the time.
 Archaeological evidence of its age exists in the date ‘1627’ carved

 into one of its internal timbers, while dendrochronology suggests a